sandialabs/sceptre-phenix-docs/src/apps.md

         * `protocol`: IP protocol to limit matching traffic to.
 If not provided, all protocols are matched.

+        * `stateful`: if true, enable established and related traffic for this ruleset.

 * `dhcp`: if present, DHCP is configured on the router per the provided list.

   * `listenAddress`: IP address on a local interface (e.g. this router) to bind